tz-dev/PMS-QC/PMS Theory as a Structural Layer for Quantum Computing.md

 ## 5. A Praxeological Composition Language for Quantum Circuits

+In this section, we distinguish between the **standard Grover iteration**, which is fully expressible within the generic PMS-QC base layer, and **fixed-point or overshoot-regulated variants**, which rely on additional Ψ-based constraints introduced in the optional PMS-QC_EXT research layer.

+In fixed-point variants (PMS-QC_EXT), Grover iterations can be additionally constrained by Ψ-based invariance rules that bound amplification dynamics and prevent overshoot.
+These constraints are paper-specific and not part of the generic PMS-QC base layer.

 This section introduces a praxeological composition language designed to express quantum circuits using the Δ--Ψ operator grammar.
 The goal is not to replace existing quantum instruction sets (e.g., QASM), but to